etan18/Obsidian-Notes/nervous system.md

 - Hypothalamus: controls hormones
 - Basal ganglia: responsible for voluntary motor control, action selection, reward-based learning

+The **Circle of Willis** is a ring-shaped vascular network at the base of the brain connecting seven main arteries.
+Its primary function is to redistribute blood flow between the anterior and posterior circulations if one vessel becomes blocked or narrowed (stenosis), preventing stroke.
 ### evolution
 The human brain has evolved far beyond other primates to enable advanced cognitive processing:
 - The prefrontal cortex has evolved to be much larger